rafi983/lws_ai-studio/README.md

 * Simply edit the JSON arrays in `/public/prompts.json` and `/public/generated-prompts.json`.

 The application will automatically pick up any changes on the next reload.

+### 🎲 Remix Prompt: Generate New Styles from a Good Idea

+The "Remix Prompt" feature provides a powerful way to iterate on a successful prompt without getting stuck in a creative loop.
+When you find an image whose prompt you like, this feature lets you instantly re-run that prompt with a completely new and random seed.

+This is perfect for when you think, "I love this concept, but I want to see a completely different take on it."

+## How to Use

+1.  **Generate a Batch:** Create your initial grid of images.
+2.  **Find a Concept You Like:** Identify an image where the core idea and prompt text are strong.
+3.  **Click the Game Die Icon (🎲):** Hover over your chosen image and click the "Remix Prompt" button (which now shows a refresh icon in the UI).
+4.  **A New Batch Appears:** The application will immediately:
+    * Copy the prompt, model, and dimensions into the main settings.
+    * **Clear the seed field** to ensure randomization.
+    * Generate a brand new grid of images using that prompt, but with a completely different artistic style and composition.

+## How It Works (Technical Breakdown)

+* **State Update:** The `handleGenerateMore` function in `CreateImagePage.jsx` is triggered on click.
+* **Settings Replication:** It dispatches actions to update the `prompt`, `model`, and `dimensions` in the `ImageGenerationContext` to match the selected image.
+* **Seed Randomization:** Crucially, it dispatches an action to set the `seed` to an empty string (`payload: ""`).
+* **New Generation:** When `generateImages()` is called, the context sees that the seed field is empty and therefore generates a new, random `baseSeed`, ensuring the subsequent batch of images is entirely fresh.

 ### ✨ Image Modal Thumbnail Navigation